Drinking water quality in the United States: Lead

 In response to the Flint water crisis, EPA published revisions to the LCR on January 15, 2021, addressing testing, pipe replacement and related issues.
 The rule mandates additional requirements for sampling tap water, corrosion control, public outreach and testing water in schools.
 The rule continues the requirement for replacement of lead service lines when the action level for lead is exceeded, but requires that a utility replace at least 3 percent of its lines annually, compared to 7 percent under the prior regulation.
 Several citizen and environmental groups immediately filed lawsuits challenging the rule.
+In response to the lawsuit, EPA issued a final "Lead and Copper Rule Improvements" regulation on October 8, 2024.
+The updated LCR requires the removal of all lead pipes within ten years.
+Additionally, the regulation lowers the action level of lead contamination to 10ppb from the current limit of 15ppb.

 Other incidents of widespread lead contamination include the Pittsburgh water crisis (started in 2014, discovered in 2016, ongoing in 2018) and the Newark water crisis (in schools, 2016–2019).